accordproject/web-components/packages/cicero-ui/src/lib/ContractEditor/README.md

 ### Available Functionality

-- `clauseProps`: An `object` for the clauses in the editor which contains a deletion, edit, and test function, see below.
+- `clauseProps`: An `object` for the clauses in the editor which contains a deletion, edit, and test function, as well as a header title string and color for clause icons on hover see below.

 #### Specifications